TechyShishy/rowguide/.github/instructions/debugging.instructions.md

 yarn test | head -50

 # ✅ Do this instead:
-yarn test > /tmp/test-output.txt
+yarn test > test-output.txt
-# Then use read_file tool to examine /tmp/test-output.txt
+# Then use read_file tool to examine test-output.txt
 ```

 ### When to Ask for Help